Paradoxical behavior in Collatz sequences: A partial order on parity vectors

-Much work remains to be done to better specify the distribution of the remainders $E$ with respect to the parameters $j$ and $q$.
+Much work remains to be done to better specify the distribution of the remainder $E$ with respect to the parameters $j$ and $q$.
 Fortunately, such detailed knowledge is not necessary for the present study.